HowProgrammingWorks/Inheritance/README.md

-# Inheritance
-Inheritance in Different Paradigms
+# Inheritance in Different Paradigms